magoyette/magoyette.github.io/resources/posts/en/iterables-concat.md

  :tags ["Java" "Guava" "Clojure"]}
 ---

 Example of a post.
 Try Java syntax highlight.
+Write more to have many lines of text and configure properly the maximum width of the post containers.

 ```java
 Iterable<Expression> expressions = Iterables.concat(expressions, ImmutableList.